ghga-de/milestones-docs/7-domestic_quail/technical_specification.md

 ~~With reference to that, it might be also useful to explore whether application states associated with specific protocols could be defined in a standardized specification (YAML or JSON-based) that is applicable to all providers implementing the protocol.
 Specialized tooling might interpret this specification and setup and teardown the application state when running tests but also when deploying a service to a staging environment (that uses the same infrastructure than the production environment).~~
 Update: Since the protocol-centric test framework seems not suitable anymore (see above), a protocol-centric specification of test states is also not applicable to local unit and integration tests.
-It is propably more pratical to approach the setup and teardown of test states differently for local service-specific and deployment-based multi-service testing.
+It is probably more pratical to approach the setup and teardown of test states differently for local service-specific and deployment-based multi-service testing.
 For the latter, a specification-based test state might still be interesting, however, that investigation shall be part of another epic.